UniversalDependencies/docs/_el/dep/expl.md

 udver: '2'
 ---

-The `expl` relation is used in UD Greek for cases of clitic doubling and in certain Multiword Expressions (MWE):
+The `expl` relation is used in UD Greek for cases of clitic doubling and in certain Verbal Multiword Expressions (VMWE):

 1. Clitic doubling.